 Euthanasia is an overdose of barbiturates that will stop a dog’s heart.
 The fluids are administered through an intravenous catheter or an injection, and it is painless when done properly.
-Many dog owners choose this option when their pets’ suffering becomes too great.

 Certain animal shelters or city pounds may euthanize dogs, as well.
 Many shelters have moved to no-kill models and only euthanize in very specific circumstances.